ElliotBadinger/Fun-projects/README.md

         *   Agent Simulation: Infer rules or predict behavior by observing agents.
 *   **Progressive Difficulty:** Puzzles increase in complexity as you level up.
 *   **Hints:** Get help when you're stuck (limited per level).
+*   **AI Solver (Step-by-Step):** Watch the AI solve the current puzzle step-by-step, demonstrating the solution process.
 *   **Themes:** Unlock and apply different visual themes as you progress.
 *   **Save/Load:** Your progress (level, solved count, unlocked themes, current puzzle) is saved automatically and can be loaded.
 *   **Educational Feedback:** Learn about the logical skills used after solving each puzzle.